xiaoj/481web/README.md

 ------
 1. Clone this project.
 2. Open a terminal and cd to the project root
+3. If using Mac OSX, proceed to step 4.
+Otherwise download the appropriate version of [node.js](http://nodejs.org/download/).
-2. Run the following command: ./node app.js.
+4. Run the following command: ./node app.js.
-3. Open browser and navigate to localhost:8888.
+5. Open browser and navigate to localhost:8888.
 Note: you must clear your browser's cache and saved app data everytime the app changes.

 Host on Heroku
 ------